RhainUnity/se_project_spots/README.md

 **Intro**

 This project makes use of CSS and HTML coding languages with emphasis on media queries to enhance scalability from typical desktop to standard cel mobile devices.
-The layout of this project adheres to design specifications provided by a Figma brief provided by Triple Ten.
+The layout of this project adheres to design specifications in a Figma brief provided by Triple Ten.

 **Figma**